salto-io/salto/docs/faq.md

 ## What are the system requirements for running Salto on my local machine?

+Salto should run fine on any modern computer with a modern operating system (Windows, macOS or Linux), with at least 8GB RAM, and preferably a solid-state drive (SSD).
+In addition, as Salto performs quite a few API calls to your business applications, a stable internet connection is required.
-Salto generates many small files as part of its regular operation, that represent your configuration in a way that is easy to manage and review.
-Most modern machines handle this without issues - but some background processes, such as file backup and disk monitoring tools, may need some adjustments in order to allow these operations to run efficiently.
+In order to represent your configuration in a way that is easy to manage and review, Salto generates many small files as part of its regular operation.
+Most modern machines handle this without issues - but some background processes, such as file backup, anti-virus and disk monitoring tools, may need some adjustments in order to allow these operations to run efficiently.

 If you’re using git or developing on a large codebase, this is likely already addressed.